chiamtc/rt/README.md

 # rt
 build with angularjs framework with php as back-end in domain style file structures.
-Lot to learn
+Lots to learn